mohanliu/oqmddoc/qmpy_docker_demo/README.md

+## Demos for qmpy toolkits

-Record the terminal using Terminalizer.
+Record the terminal using [Terminalizer](https://github.com/faressoft/terminalizer).